 What are the dates during which I need to be at camp?

-For summer 2021, staff training will begin on June 10th.
+For summer 2021, staff training will begin on June 9th for Lifeguards and June 13th for everyone else.
 If you are hired, you will receive this information via letter from the Director.
 If you have questions about when campers arrive and depart, please refer to the Dates & Rates page.

 Can I take summer classes online while I’m at Moose River Outpost?